-Pension Liability, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions-At June 30, 2021, the District reported the following liability for its proportionate share of the net pension liability for each of the Systems.
-The net pension liability was measured as of June 30, 2020 for TRS and March 31, 2021 for ERS.
-The total pension liability used to calculate the net pension liability was determined by actuarial valuations as of June 30, 2019 and April 1, 2020, respectively, with update procedures used to rollforward the total pension liability to the measurement dates.
-The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the Systems relative to the projected contributions of all participating members, actuarially determined.
+Pension Liability/(Asset), Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions-At June 30, 2022, the District reported the following assets for its proportionate share of the net pension (asset) for each of the Systems.
+The net pension (asset) was measured as of June 30, 2021 for TRS and March 31, 2022 for ERS.
+The total pension liability used to calculate the net pension (asset) was determined by actuarial valuations as of June 30, 2020 and April 1, 2021, respectively, with update procedures used to rollforward the total pension liability to the measurement dates.
+The District's proportion of the net pension (asset) was based on a projection of the District's long-term share of contributions to the Systems relative to the projected contributions of all participating members, actuarially determined.
 This information was provided by the TRS and ERS Systems in reports provided to the District.